asiminah/asiminah.github.io/_projects/fordham-calc1.md

 ---
 layout: page
 title: MATH 1206 Calculus I
-description: This is the Fall 2025 class webpage for Sections L01 and L02 of MATH 1206 Calculus I at Fordham.
+description: This is the Fall 2026 class webpage for Sections L01 and L02 of MATH 1206 Calculus I at Fordham.
+(This was also the Fall 2025 class webpage for my sections of MATH 1206.)
 img:
 importance: 3
 category: Fordham